 Our Country Classroom

 Kindergarten through eighth grade classes spend a day each week in the fall and spring at the Schuylkill Center for Environmental Education, a 340-acre open space area within Philadelphia's city limits.
 Preschoolers visit the Center twice a year.
-The property features a variety of habitats, including woodlands, meadows, teaching ponds, and wetlands.
-There are also four miles of hiking trails.
+The property features four miles of hiking trails and a variety of habitats, including woodlands, meadows, teaching ponds, and wetlands.
 The Schuylkill Center's education staff offer programmatic support and professional development.

 Our "country classroom" program provides the hands-on experience to which we relate our science program, extending classroom studies in environmental, life, physical, and earth and space sciences.
 While science is a natural fit with the outdoors, teachers also use the time for exploration, discovery, art, writing, math, and other disciplines.
 Outdoor lessons often build on concepts begun in the classroom, and observations and data are likewise brought back to school for further reflection.

 Our country site also offers students the chance to sit, hike, listen, and explore with a sense of freedom and solitude that is often hard to come by in the city.
 This intimate and personal connection to nature encourages our children to become involved and knowledgeable environmental stewards.